SQL Server

 Q: How is the SQL Server connection secured?

 A: The connection uses a dedicated, least-privileged SQL login scoped to the destination database and schema.
-Network access can be restricted to the static egress IP and SSH tunneling is optionally supported.
+Network access can be restricted to the static egress IP.
+For databases not accessible from the public internet, SSH tunneling through a bastion host is supported.

 Q: Which special characters should I avoid in credentials?